Learn to Hunt

 Contact Information by County

-Anglers can buy the special Missouri and Big Sioux River paddlefish license starting Dec.
-15 through Jan.
-31. A limited number of paddlefish licenses are available - 950 resident and 50 nonresident.
+Anglers can buy the Missouri and Big Sioux River paddlefish license from Dec.
+15-Dec.
+31and Jan.
+1- Jan.
+7. A limited number of paddlefish licenses are available - 950 resident and 50 nonresident.

-This is the third year Iowans have the chance to fish for paddlefish on the Missouri and Big Sioux rivers.
-The paddlefish season was opened on these rivers March 1, 2015 after being closed since 1986 due to concerns of habitat loss and declining population numbers.
-The paddlefish slot limit on the Missouri River requiring the release of all 35-45 inch fish protects the primary breeding stock.
+The paddlefish season was opened on the Missouri and Big Sioux rivers March 1, 2015 after being closed since 1986 due to concerns of habitat loss and declining population numbers.
+The paddlefish slot limit on the Missouri River requiring the release of all 35- to 45-inch fish protects the primary breeding stock to ensure sustainability.

-Iowa anglers bought 369 paddlefish licenses last year and nonresident anglers bought 37 paddlefish licenses.
-The Iowa DNR received 50 survey cards from last year’s season (~12% response).
-Anglers averaged just fewer than four paddlefish trips and the average length of fish harvested last year was 33 inches.
+Last year, Iowa anglers bought 286 paddlefish licenses and nonresident anglers bought 50 paddlefish licenses.
+The Iowa DNR received 60 survey cards from last year’s season (~17.8 percent response).
+Anglers averaged just fewer than four paddlefish trips and the average length of fish harvested last year was about 33 inches.

-The license, harvest tag, regulations and survey card will be mailed to purchasers in February.
+The license, harvest tag(s), regulations, and survey card will be mailed to purchasers in mid-January.
 The postage paid survey card helps the Iowa DNR evaluate the success of the paddlefish season, so please fill out and return survey cards whether a paddlefish was harvested or not.
-The Iowa DNR is always working to improve the paddlefish season for anglers so any input provided is greatly appreciated.
+The Iowa DNR is always working to improve the paddlefish season for anglers; any input provided is considered and is greatly appreciated.